Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.md

     -   id: twincat-lineids-remover
     # Formats .tmc and .tpy files
     -   id: twincat-xml-format
+    # Check if there are any libraries whose versions are not fixed
+    -   id: check-fixed-library-versions
 ```

 For completeness, I'll also add the following standard pre-commits.
 You can first run these pre-commits.
 Later [I go into details about what they do and why they are useful](#hooks-what-and-why).